jphaugla/awsDB2ToAuroraPostgres/README.md

     * Click "save rules"

 ### Setup VNC
-VNC is needed to do the IBM install on the redhat instance.
+VNC is needed to do the IBM install on the redhat instance unless a silent install is chosen with the response file.
+If using silent install, this section on VNC setup can be skipped.
 I have provided a response file in this github at [db2 install response file](https://github.com/jphaugla/awsDB2ToAuroraPostgres/blob/main/db2server.rsp)
 This could eliminate the need for VNC.
 Additionally, there is db2_install script which may work without VNC.
 I have not verified either of these approaches so these instructions require VNC setup.

 To login from client to redhat instance